 Nothing about booking airfare is straightforward.
 The way airlines figure out how much to charge to get from city A to city B drives me crazy.
-Idiosyrancies in the pricing system is what led to passengers booking hidden-city tickets with the help of websites like Skiplagged.
-While that method to save money on airfare doesn’t match with our travel style, there’s another way to save I’ve looked into and current technology makes it easier than ever to find these fares.
+Idiosyrancies in the pricing system led to passengers booking hidden-city tickets with the help of websites like Skiplagged.
+While that method to save money on airfare doesn’t match our travel style, there’s another way to save I’ve looked into and current technology makes it easier than ever to find these fares.

-You can possibly save hundreds of dollars on airfare if you’re willing to drive a bit further to a different airport.
+You can save hundreds of dollars on airfare if you’re willing to drive a bit further to a different airport.

 Why Should You Look At Alternate Airports?